 - In Thunderbird, open the extension manager using the menu and clicking the menu item.

 - Click the button in the lower left hand corner of the Add-ons box.

 - Locate and select the file you downloaded and click .

 - Close and re-open Thunderbird to finish the installation.

 - Please read the Lightning release notes before you use this software.

 Congratulations, your calendar should now be correctly installed!
-You may now look at the other Using the Lightning Calendar Add-on.
+You find additional information in the Use the Lightning Calendar Add-on article.